 It is a great political statement wrapped up in upbeat accordion music; great to sing or dance along with.
 It also reminds me of a story that I read in “The Body Politic” newspaper, back in Toronto, in 1980.
 Fortunately ‘the day the homos disappeared; a cautionary tale’ (by Robin Hardy) is one of the articles that was included in “Flaunting It!“* I have not yet been able to find the story archived on-line although the Canadian Lesbian & Gay Archives probably has a hard copy of Issue 68 (Nov.
 1980) in their collections.

 Interesting trivia: at one point you can just barely make out a sign that says “Zip Code 87752” on what appears to be a Post Office.
 A quick Internet search suggests this video was shot in the village of Wagon Mound NM – 2008 population estimate 347.
 And the building in question is the “old Post Office“.

 * – Ed Jackson & Stan Persky (Editors); Flaunting It!
 A Decade of Queer Journalism from The Body Politic; Vancouver and Toronto; New Star Books and Pink Triangle Press; 1982.
-Some used copies are available on-line: Flaunting It!
+Some used copies may be available on-line: ISBN 978-0919888319

 Received the following email from Ron:

 Sunday, September 19, 2010 2:37 AM

 Thanks for posting my new vid.
 The story from Flaunting It! was in fact where I got the idea for the song, many years ago.
 I love it that you picked up on that.